 Proverbs and sayings are popular nuggets of wisdom, often in circulation for centuries and even millenniums.
-They’re different from quotes, which are relatively recent and can often be attributed to a well-known person.
-This post contains proverbs and sayings, along with its meaning, on books.
+This post contains more than 25 proverbs on books.

 1. Teachers die, but books live on.